Heptagon-Solutions/New-KMNR-Website/frontend/README.md

 ## Running the application

 These commands run a local version of the website on your computer for your personal use.

-In case of errors, ensure you are in the `frontend` folder.
-If this is your first time using KWIP-2 you will need to run `npm install` (which means you must have _NodeJS_ on your machine - version 18 specifically).
+If you get any errors, make sure you are in the `frontend` folder in your terminal.

 ### Frontend

-Run `npx ng serve` to start the frontend dev server.
+Run `npm run start` to start the frontend dev server.
 In your browser, go to [`http://localhost:4200/`]().
 The application will automatically reload if you change any of the source files.

 ### Backend